kunigami/kunigami.github.io/blog/_posts/2024-12-15-multi-valued-functions.md

   <figcaption>Figure 2.
 A point $p$ and its 3 images labeled $a, b$ and $c$.
 If we trace a point $z$ starting from $p$ and going around the circle clockwise (red path) and landing back on $p$, the corresponding path in the image could correspond to going from $a$ to $b$.
 If we go around another time (green path), the path in the image would then go from $b$ to $c$.</figcaption>
 </figure>

-Now imagine we have a point $z$ at $p$ and we start moving it along the circumference show in *Figure 2*, counter-clockwise.
-Let's arbitrarily focus on one of the image of $p$, say $a$, so that's where $z$ starts at.
+Now imagine we have a point $z$ at $p$ and we start moving it along the circumference shown in *Figure 2*, counter-clockwise.
+The point $z$ will have 3 images, but let's arbitrarily focus on one of the images, say the one starting at $a$.

 As we move $z$ with angular speed $\omega$, its image will move accordingly along the corresponding circumference, except that it will have angular speed $\omega / 3$.